Volume Two

 "Please sink that Sacred Tool down to the bottom of the sea."

-Sacred Tools were things that the ancient gods'… the plethora of Beast Gods', Bird Gods', and Fish Gods' corpses had transformed into.
-Many Sacred Tools could be found within timeworn ancients and altars, places where they had died, withered, and where their God Elements had merged with other Elements.
+Sacred Tools were what the corpses of the ancient gods — the plethora of Beast Gods, Bird Gods, and Fish Gods — had transformed into.
+Many could be found within timeworn ruins and altars, the places where those gods had died and withered and where their God Elements had merged with other Elements.

 That this was merely her own arrogance, Ilya knew all too well.

-"Since there is nothing concerning the Sacred Tool contained within the commission, you may handle it at your own discretion.
-However, please do not forget the influence a Sacred Tool has."
+"Since there is nothing in the commission concerning the Sacred Tool, you may handle it at your own discretion.
+However, please do not forget the influence a Sacred Tool wields."

-Not just York but even Gabriel and Partia nodded solemnly in response.
+Not just York, but even Gabriel and Pasha nodded solemnly in response.

-As far as Ilya knew, there were fewer than ten people born with a mutation to carry God Elements other than the Dragon and Demon Gods' families.
+As far as Ilya knew, fewer than ten people had been born with the mutation that allowed them to carry God Elements outside of the Dragon and Demon Gods' families.

-In contrast, Ilya knew of a person named Orion.
-He was a beastkin that mutated the ability to have God Elements, an unusually rare type.
+By contrast, Ilya knew of a person named Orion.
+He was a beastkin who had mutated the ability to wield God Elements — an unusually rare type.

-Setting aside the matter of dealing with them, now that the first part was done with, they met up with Helly, who she'd had meet with them outside.
+Setting aside the matter of dealing with them, now that the first part was settled, they met up with Helly, whom Ilya had asked to wait outside.

-When she introduced her to the three people that would be her guards, Helly only displayed a small amount of confusion.
+When she introduced Helly to the three who would be her guards, Helly showed only a hint of confusion.

-There weren't many of them and neither Gabriel nor Partia had the look of a fighter, it was to be expected.
-Although Ilya thought that was why, the reason she was dissatisfied was something else altogether.
+There weren't many of them, and neither Gabriel nor Pasha looked the part of a fighter, so that was to be expected.
+Or so Ilya thought, but the real source of her dissatisfaction turned out to be something else entirely.

 "U-umm… Ilya-sama isn't going to come with me…?"